 When buying a pu-erh tea cake in its original packaging, you may notice 4 numbers located on the front of the wrapper.
 In this article, we will clarify what these numbers mean and why they were initially used.

-The 4 digits are referred to as a “Pu-erh Recipe”.
-These numbered recipes came around during the 1950s through 1990s when only a handful of pu-erh factories dominated the industry.
+These numbered recipes were introduced in the mid-1970s, during the decades-long era when a handful of state-run factories dominated the pu-erh industry.

 What Is A Pu-erh Recipe?